xvzc/SpoofDPI/readme.md

   -dns-port int
         port number for dns (default 53)
   -enable-doh
-        enable 'dns over https'
+        enable 'dns-over-https'
   -no-banner
         disable banner
-  -pattern string
+  -pattern value
-        bypass DPI only on packets matching this regex pattern -port int
+        bypass DPI only on packets matching this regex pattern; can be given multiple times -port int
         port (default 8080)
   -system-proxy
         enable system-wide proxy (default true) -timeout int
-        timeout in milliseconds. no timeout when not given -url value
-        Bypass DPI only on this url, can be passed multiple times -v    print spoof-dpi's version. this may contain some other relevant information -window-size int
+        timeout in milliseconds; no timeout when not given -v    print spoof-dpi's version; this may contain some other relevant information -window-size int
         chunk size, in number of bytes, for fragmented client hello, try lower values if the default value doesn't bypass the DPI;